urbandrone/futils/examples/ex05-cdinventory.md

 ```

 ### A View
 The last thing our component needs is a way to view the state.
-To communicate with the controller, the view emits signals (→ Actions) about what to do.
+To communicate with the controller, the view can emit signals (→ Actions) about what to do.

 Normally you would break this up into smaller functions but it's easer to grasp what happens if you can see the big picture.